peredozo/totp.app/README.md

 # totp.app

 totp.app transferred to another developer.
-My authenticator is now here - https://totp.at
+My authenticator is now here - https://totp.at and https://totp.cx